 DEADLINE: Essays must be received by Monday, November 3, 4:30 pm.

-PRIZES: Contest winners receive a Barnes & Noble gift card, good for any items at the ESU Bookstore (including textbooks) at Barnes & Noble.
-The winners will also meet author Drew Magary and present him with the winning essays before his evening address on November 4 to the campus and community.
+PRIZES: Contest winners receive a Barnes & Noble gift card, $150 for first prize and $100 for second prize.
+The gift cards are good for any items at the ESU Bookstore (including textbooks) at Barnes & Noble.

 ELIGIBILITY: The contest is open to all ESU students enrolled in the fall 2014 semester.
 All submissions become property of East Stroudsburg University and may be reproduced, in full or partial, through electronic and printed media with notification to the student.